AndyLuo1029/AndyLuo1029/README.md

 - 👋 Hi, I’m @AndyLuo1029
 - 👀 I’m interested in cycling and keyboards
-- 🌱 I’m currently learning how to do my intern better
+- 🌱 I’m currently trying to balance my intern, research intern and study
-- 💞️ I’m looking to collaborate on my repos
+- 💞️ I’m looking to becoming a better programmer
 - 📫 How to reach me 1072087358@qq.com

 <!---